 Advocacy: Take action today

 We urge you to engage your community and your lawmakers at every level to make sure your voice is heard about issues affecting religious liberty.
+Sign up for our email list to be notified of specific opportunities.

-Contacting your government leaders
+Learn more about contacting your government leaders

 The legislative branch of government makes the laws by which we live.
 The executive branch enforces the laws.
 Whether on the local, state or national level, the men and women who comprise the legislative and executive branches represent you.
 These public officials are in positions of leadership to hear from constituents and represent their interests in government.